LeaderPortfolio

 Early Life

 Mohamed Mansour was born in Alexandria, Egypt, in January 1948, into a prominent business family.
-The Mansour Group, founded by his father Loutfy Mansour in 1952, was a major cotton trading company.
-However, the family faced adversity when the company's assets were nationalized in 1965.
-Despite this setback, Mansour pursued his education in the United States, earning a Bachelor of Science in Engineering from North Carolina State University in 1968 and an MBA from Auburn University in 1971.
+His family's business, the Mansour Group, was founded in 1952 by his father, Loutfy Mansour.
+Mansour received an engineering degree from North Carolina State University in 1968 and a Master's in Business Administration from Auburn University in 1971.
+He taught at Auburn University until 1973.

 Rise to Success